Connector Customization

 bootstrapApplication(AppComponent).catch((err) => console.error(err));

-• To enable or disable the constraints, refer constraints.
+To enable or disable constraints, refer to constraints.

-The following code illustrates how to disable selection.
+The following code illustrates how to disable selection for a connector.

 import { Component, ViewEncapsulation, ViewChild } from '@angular/core';